ameshkin/uswds-external-link/README.md

 1. Background masking to remove any underline from the icon
 2. Testing with jsdom and mocha
-2. Custom callback for individual links using a `data-function` attribute
 3. Animations and hovers